Code-Institute-Submissions/MileStoneProject-2/Readme.md

 ### Content

 The information that has been used for this project was found on Wikipedia. <https://en.wikipedia.org/wiki/The_Monkees>
+The Event Time Table information was got from <https://www.songkick.com/artists/485568-monkees/calendar>

 ### Media for Project